xitop/edzed/docs/errors.rst

 And, of course, check the results of terminated tasks.

-Forbidden circuit actions
+Forbidden circuit behavior
 ==========================

-The simulator aborts the simulation when in detects forbidden behavior described below.
+The simulator aborts the simulation when in detects forbidden activity described below.
 Both cases are similar, one is related to outputs and one to events.